jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

-Rogan is talking about Darth Blockbuster.
-Like King Charles, these antagonists weren't bad guys until history passed them over, and they wanted to say in power.
+Rogan is talking about Darth Blockbuster, Darth Insurance, Darth Taxman, Darth Big Business, and Big Government.
+Like Darth King Charles, these antagonists weren't bad guys until history passed them over, and they wanted to say in power.
 Our new politics must overcome this unfortunate side of humanity.

-Specifically how is a topic for a future article.
+Precisely how is a topic for a future article.
 But in short, we could lessen the blow of changing careers.
-We could give people who step down from old technology a huge thank you.
-But before we dicsuss more details, we need to first realize how much more glory and profit there is in the Internet Age and the era of mass-collaboration.
+We could give people who step down from old technology a huge thank you like we do when Presidents step down from office.
+But before we discuss the details of the Internet Age, we need to first realize how much more glory and profit there is in the era of mass-collaboration.

-If we push society forward, antagonsits will be forced to come along.
+If the middle-class does our job, and pushes society forward, antagonists will be forced to come along.

-Because, Techvolution removes the justifications of antagonism hidden inside employment contracts, terms of service, and Left/Right infotainment news.
+Because Techvolution removes the antagonism hidden inside employment contracts, terms of service, and other parts of the rulebook.
 Techvolution levels the playing field, so our civilization starts winning again.
 Techvolution does all this.

 If you believe in yourself.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

+_Each improvement in graphics is your cyborgology growing up.
+It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
+But only if you become a player god.
+Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 ## Extras Die-Off